Functional Neurological Symptoms

 At the Rocky Mountain Center for Epilepsy we have seen a correlation not only between PTSD and FNS, but also between being “highly sensitive” and FNS.
 A highly sensitive person is an individual who has a sensory processing sensitivity, including hypersensitivity to external stimuli, a greater depth of cognitive processing, and high emotional reactivity.

 Treatments for FNS

 If you have been diagnosed with FNS you might feel confused.
 What does this diagnosis mean?
 Where do you go from here?
 How can you have symptoms that look like seizures or paralysis but not be diagnosed with a neurological diagnosis such as epilepsy?

-With FNS, your doctor might prescribe medication to manage accompanying psychological conditions such as depression or anxiety, but hopefully will also recommend psychotherapy.
-Psychotherapy can be useful to help a patient explore, understand and manage the stressors that lead to psychogenic non-epileptic seizures.
-Identifying triggers, reducing stressors while learning about effective stress coping strategies, working with anger and the often lack of assertiveness, while treating symptoms of PTSD can all be helpful tools on the journey of reducing or possibly eliminating FNS.
+Somatic psychotherapy can be useful to help a patient explore, understand and manage the stressors that lead to FNS.
+Identifying triggers, reducing stressors while learning about effective stress coping strategies, working with emotions and belief systems, while treating symptoms of PTSD can all be helpful tools on the journey of reducing or possibly eliminating FNS.